UnSmartest/GraphTheory_Group5_FinalProject/README.md

 *Note : We definitely need to remove duplicating edges before running the EulerInequality() cuz this graph is technically planar.
 Look at image below as to why.*
 <img width="1047" height="695" alt="image" src="https://github.com/user-attachments/assets/25febdb6-a747-4797-ae44-7b1832568eb3" />

+But don't worry, in Network X's graph library, you cannot add duplicate edges.
+It will just assume the connection is one.
+So we don't have to think about it.

 **Test 2 to correct the Euler Inequality**
 ```
 3